-One of the first Israelis Sadat met among the dignitaries whose hands he shook after he stepped off the plan was Dayan.
+Dayan was one of the first Israelis Sadat met after he stepped off the plane.
 “Don’t worry, Moshe.
 It will be all right,” said Sadat.
 It was “as if he had read Dayan’s concerned mind that somehow Sadat was intent on tricking the Israelis.”
-The ice was immediately broken.
-Israel was gripped by ecstasy; there was a feeling that that peace had already arrived, and there were just a few annoying details that had yet to be resolved.
+Israel was gripped by ecstasy, feeling that that peace had already arrived, with just a few annoying details to be resolved.
 The truth, of course, was that the road to peace was still long, winding, and full of pitfalls.

-While riding in the car from the airport to the King David Hotel in Jerusalem, Dayan asked his Egyptian counterpart, Boutros Boutros-Ghali, quite directly if Egypt would be willing to sign a separate peace treaty with Israel.
-Boutros-Ghali answered with an emphatic, “No.” Dayan requested that Sadat not mention the PLO in his speech to the Knesset.
-Receiving no answer from Boutros-Ghali, Dayan had no idea if the question made a difference, but Sadat did indeed avoid mentioning the PLO.
-According to the book by Egyptian journalist Muhammad Hasnin Heikal, it seems that the reason was Dayan’s request.
+In the car from the airport to Jerusalem, Dayan asked his Egyptian counterpart, Boutros Boutros-Ghali, if Egypt would be willing to sign a separate peace treaty with Israel.
+Boutros-Ghali emphatically answered, “No.” Dayan requested that Sadat not mention the PLO in his speech to the Knesset, to which Boutros-Ghali did not respond.
+But Sadat did indeed avoid mentioning the PLO.
+According to an Egyptian journalist, the reason was Dayan’s request.

-On November 20, Dayan and Sadat met for lunch.
-Sadat began by saying that his conditions for peace were known; it was now time for him to ask if Israel was interested.
-Dayan replied that Sadat’s crammed timetable, devoted almost entirely to ceremonial events, had not allowed for discussions of substantive matters.
-Sadat immediately recognized the problem and said that the discussion of essential issues would begin at once and continue after his return to Egypt so that they could come to Geneva already in agreement.
+On November 20, Dayan and Sadat met for lunch, with Sadat restating his peace conditions and asking if Israel was interested in discussions of substantive matters.
+After Dayan replied that Sadat’s crammed schedule lacked time for serious talks, Sadat agreed that the discussion of essential issues would begin immediately and continue after his return to Egypt so that they could come to Geneva already in agreement.
 Sadat emphasized he would not sign a separate agreement with Israel.
-The two leaders did not have any special chemistry, as Ezer Weizman did – with Sadat and with the rest of the Egyptian delegation members.
-The meetings with Dayan, who did not engage in chitchat, were always businesslike.
-When a more personal conversation was held, Dayan mentioned his three visits to Egypt (in 1956, 1967, and 1973), seeming to irritate Sadat, as Dayan – more than anyone or anything else – symbolized the defeats of 1956 and 1967.
-In his book, Heikal recalled the following anecdote: “After the visit, a Scandinavian ambassador was reported to have asked Dayan: ‘I hope you are going to compensate Sadat for the political risks he took?’
+The meetings with Dayan were always businesslike, lacking the personal rapport Sadat enjoyed with Ezer Weizman.
+Dayan’s mention of his three visits to Egypt (in 1956, 1967, and 1973), apparently irritated Sadat, as Dayan symbolized the defeats of 1956 and 1967.
+Egyptian journalist Mohamed Hassanein Heikal recalled the following anecdote: “After the visit, a Scandinavian ambassador was reported to have asked Dayan: ‘I hope you are going to compensate Sadat for the political risks he took?’
 Dayan replied: ‘I don’t see why we should pay a political price for every event.
 The guests invited themselves to a party on our territory, and we welcomed them.
 They brought their own food and drink and music.
 They should be the ones who thank us because we opened our home for their party.’”
-Whether the story is true or not, it reflects the fact that the Egyptians viewed Dayan’s response as chilly.
-They had expected something significant in exchange for their leader’s bold act and didn’t feel they were getting real movement on the Israeli side, while in Israel, the feeling was that the warm reception Sadat was given was enough for now.
+Whether the story is true or not, it reflects the Egyptian feeling that their leader’s bold act wasn’t being reciprocated and Israel felt that Sadat’s war, reception was enough for now.